Latest Episodes

 Effective Couples Counseling

-Posted on September 5, 2012 by TSC Admin
+Posted on September 5, 2012 by Dick Goldberg

 All couples have their struggles but when is help from a couples counselor in order?
 Dick explores what techniques effective counselors use and how to know if your counselor is right or wrong for you.
 Dick’s guest, Dr. Don Ferguson is the author of the book “Reptiles in Love” and has been counseling couples for […]